xxmmtt123/Python/README.md

 # Poland House Price Prediction - Explainable AI
 This project focuses on using the random forest model to predict 10 house prices in Poland.
-Furthermore, we utilize Dalex to evaluate the importance of variables and determine their contributions in the prediction.
+Furthermore, the Dalex package was used to evaluate the importance of variables and determine their contributions in the prediction.

 Data source: https://www.kaggle.com/datasets/dawidcegielski/house-prices-in-poland